yxz321/resistance_microb_invasion/readme.md

-Note: for sequencing and the simulated results, the raw data are available only in [Figshare](https://doi.org/10.6084/m9.figshare.27168834), but processed data are available in Github/Supplementary Data File and are sufficient for reproducing all figures.

 `./rawdata_experiment/` contains code and data files to reproduce all figures about experimental results (including predictions).
 Run `figs_experiment.ipynb` for plotting the figures.
 Data files for each figure are listed below.
 * Fig.1c - SL_comp_cfu.xlsx
 * Fig.1d - CM_comp_cfu.xlsx